Museum of Indian Culture: History

 The Museum of Indian Culture was originally founded as the Lenni Lenape Historical Society's Museum of Indian Culture in 1980, the oldest exclusively Native American museum in Pennsylvania, with a focus on educating Pennsylvanians on the state's indigenous people.
-In 2005 the museum was renamed.
-The museum has diversified by including exhibits from tribes across the western hemisphere.

 The museum was founded by Dorothy Schiavone and her daughter, Carla Messinger.
 The building in which the museum is located is a historic Pennsylvania German stone farm house and two-story stone spring house built by the Bieber family around 1750.

 After a change in administration in 2003, the museum sought to improve community relations between local federal government and federally recognized Native American tribes.
+In 2005, the museum was renamed.
+The museum has diversified by including exhibits from tribes across the western hemisphere.

-In 2007, under the management of Oklahoma Delawares, the museum altered its former mission, and announced an interest in pursuing what it saw as fraudulence by groups claiming to be indigenous Pennsylvanians.
-Today, the museum serves as a tool to help with Native American research and as way to educate people on Native American tribes.
-The museum hosts festivals, offers tours and community outreach programs for schools to educate and bring a presence of Native American Culture to the Lehigh Valley.
+The museum serves as a tool to help with Native American research and as way to educate people on Native American tribes.
+The museum hosts festivals and offers tours and community outreach programs to educate on Native American culture and history.

 Exhibits

 The Museum of Indian Culture houses a diverse collection of Native American items, including stone tools, ceramics, carvings, photographs, weapons, beadwork, and basketry.
-Artifacts originate from across North America and include a Californian Hupa basket collection, a Mexican Aztec ceremonial clothing display, and a stone tool assortment from a Delaware Indian tribe in Pennsylvania.
+Artifacts originate from across North America and include a Californian Hupa basket collection, a Mexican Aztec ceremonial clothing display, and a stone tool assortment from a Lenape tribe in Pennsylvania.

 One focus of the collection is the set of artefacts discovered by amateur archeologists Frank Sterling, Paul Delgrego, and W. W. Venney, who stumbled across the Broomall Rock Shelters after finding a skeleton in one of them.
-More than 3,000 years ago, Lenape Indians had sought protection from the cold and rain in these shelters.
+More than 3,000 years ago, Lenape Indians sought protection from the cold and rain in these shelters.
 An exhibit at the museum features artifacts from the shelters.